weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 fixes which have not yet been distributed to the rest of the team.

 ### Multiple Test Suites
-One of the things that you will find if you start writing a large number of tests for your application: some of those tests might be flaky due to integration with 3rd party services you have not put wrappers around or shared testing database servers that can get overloaded.
+As you start writing a large number of tests for your application, you'll observe some common problems:

+- some of your tests might be flaky due to integration with 3rd party services you have not put wrappers around.
+- shared testing database servers can often get overloaded, leading to transient test failures.

 These things, while regrettable, are sometimes a reality for a resource-starved development team.

-Through the use of test suites you can create test plans that you can choose to execute on an as-needed basis.
+Through the use of test suites, you can create test plans that you can choose to execute on an as-needed basis.
 To use the above analogy, you might only want to run the flaky tests during the final set of tests before a production push.